yassienshaalan/DTOPS/data/README.md

-#Here the time-series joint representations data should reside
+# This is the main data folder for all models